gharaviri/OpenEP_Exercise/README.md

 Dear Candidate,

-Here, we would like to ask you to do a very simple Take-home exercise and present the results during the interview.
+Here, we would like to ask you to do a take-home exercise and present the results during the interview.

 The excersie entails 4 steps: